tercen/starter_guide/documentation/Introduction.md

 ## Introduction

-This tutorial explains how to navigate the Tercen interface and teaches basic skills for data analysis using Tercen.
+This tutorial teaches the basic skills features and techniques to begin using Tercen for data analysis.

 ### Topics Covered